-Insurance policies except for life and personal accident are subject to the principle of indemnity.
-Marine insurance policies are also contract of indemnity.
+Insurance policies, except for life and personal accidents, are subject to the principle of indemnity.
+Marine insurance policies are also contracts of indemnity.
 The principle of signing the contract in utmost good faith is important in marine insurance.

-Why only narrow definitions of indemnity apply to Insurance?
+Why do only narrow definitions of indemnity apply to Insurance?

 However, as per the standard definition of the Indian Contract Act, 1872, only a narrow interpretation of indemnity applies to insurance.
 As per the law, any indemnity document covers risk or loss arising due to human conduct, self or third party.
 If we go by this general definition, then any loss to the insured defined due to natural reason like fire, may not qualify as a contract of indemnity.

-Why Marine Insurance is necessary a contract of indemnity?
+Why is Marine Insurance a contract of indemnity?

-Going by its definition, a marine insurance policy aims to reduce the financial loss occurred to an insured’s property in maritime transport.
-It covers any loss or damage suffered by the insured cargo due to accidents and mishaps happened.
-The insurer is legally committed to provide financial indemnity, arising out of accidents too.
+Going by its definition, a marine insurance policy aims to reduce the financial loss occurring to an insured’s property during maritime transport.
+It covers any loss or damage suffered by the insured cargo due to accidents and mishaps that might happen.
+The insurer is legally committed to provide financial indemnity arising out of accidents as well.

 The insurer is liable to pay to the value of loss agreed upon; only when it is proven that the proximate cause of the peril is insured.
 Therefore, the principal of indemnity does apply to marine insurance.